-Released in Sept.
-1974, the ninth Fleetwood Mac album, Heroes Are Hard to Find, is, in many ways, one of their most forgotten.
-Guitarist Bob Welch had been in the lineup since 1971, releasing four albums up to this point, all of which kept the band on an upward trajectory.
-Albums like Bare Trees and Mystery to Me started to garner some radio play in the States, and their reputation as a live act had been well established.
+He'd had been in the lineup since 1971, releasing four LPs up to this point, all of which kept Fleetwood Mac on an upward trajectory.
+Albums like Bare Trees and Mystery to Me started to garner some radio play in the United States, and their reputation as a live act had been well-established.
 Despite that, things had yet to really click for the veteran rockers.

-"Bermuda Triangle" points to one of the problems with this incarnation of the Mac.
+"Bermuda Triangle" points to one of the problems with this incarnation of Fleetwood Mac.
 They had a tendency to veer too close to the middle of the road.
-Unlike the raw blues chaos of the Peter Green era, the rootsy approach of the Danny Kirwan/Jeremy Spencer-driven lineup or, obviously, the Lindsey Buckingham/Stevie Nicks years, with Welch in control, things got very smoothed out.
-Not that it was his doing entirely, but he didn't have the fire needed to push the band where it needed to go.
+With Welch in control, things got very smoothed out in a way they didn't amid the raw blues chaos of the Peter Green era, the rootsy approach of the Danny Kirwan/Jeremy Spencer-driven lineup or, obviously, the Lindsey Buckingham/Stevie Nicks years.
+Not that it was his doing entirely, but Welch didn't have the fire needed to push the band where it needed to go.